mayawang/capstone_fetchbot/README.md

 You can train your Fetchbot by marking the article as “like” or “dislike”.
 The more feedback a user feeds to Fetchbot, the better results Fetchbot can gives back.

 - Check out [Demo Video](https://youtu.be/cxbzO0MGIZM)
-  - user ID input bar on top is a temporary work around to simulate experience for different users
+  - User ID input bar on top is a temporary work around to simulate experience for different users
   - The user ID are from demo dataset
   - This could be replaced by proper authentication